wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ---
 ## Introduction

-In this tutorial, we are going to build an appointment scheduler using Node.js, Firebase, Express, and the [Vonage Messages API](https://developer.vonage.com/messaging/sms/overview).
-The [GitHub repository for this project is also available, feel free to clone it](https://github.com/nexmo-community/appointment-scheduler).
+In this tutorial, we are going to build an appointment scheduler web application using Node.js, Firebase, and the [Vonage Messages API](https://developer.vonage.com/messaging/sms/overview).
+The [GitHub repository for this project is also available, feel free to clone it here](https://github.com/nexmo-community/appointment-scheduler).

-## Setting Up Firebase
+## Set Up Firebase

-Let's create a new project from the [Firebase console](https://console.firebase.google.com/).
+To start, let's create a new project from the [Firebase console](https://console.firebase.google.com/).

-* Click to add a new project
+-   Click on `add a new project`
-* Give your project a name for instance `vonage appointment scheduler`
+-   Give your project a meaningful name, for instance `vonage appointment scheduler`
-* Check if you like the unique identifier id for your project (it is used in your Realtime Database URL, Firebase Hosting subdomains, and more.
+-   Check if you like the unique identifier id for your project (it is used in your Realtime Database URL, Firebase Hosting subdomains, and more.
 It cannot be changed after project creation)
-* Click on the button to continue
+-   Click on the button to continue

 ![Console view with a text field to enter project and name and edit the project id](/content/blog/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api/1createproject.png "Console view with a text field to enter project and name and edit the project id")